E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Experiments and Analysis

+The GMTA process operates during the computation and updating stages of two gradients.
+The GMTA is performed approximately every $n$ iteration (gradient update), focusing on balancing the independence and coherence of various tasks.
+Table \ref{nablation} presents the ablation analysis of the $n$ parameter.
+Decreasing $n$ initially disrupts task optimization due to frequent alignment, while increasing $n$ becomes crucial when the network determines task optimization directions.
+However, excessively large $n$ leads to significant deviations in task paths, making alignment more challenging and negatively impacting performance.

-\textbf{Study of Branches in the Object-Region-Pixel Phylogenetic Tree.} We have implemented the Object-Region-Pixel Phylogenetic Tree to explore the hierarchical interactions under different granularity views and extract various features across multiple region scales, as introduced in Sec. \ref{ORPPT}.
-Here, we investigate the combination of the pixel feature mining module (0) and the region feature refinement module (1,2,3,4).
+\textbf{Study of Branches in the Object-Region-Pixel Phylogenetic Tree.} We investigate the combination of the pixel feature mining module (0) and the region feature refinement module (1,2,3,4).
 The results are shown in Table \ref{prr}.
 It can be observed that with the increase in the number of branches, the fusion network achieves higher image fusion quality and object detection performance.
 Region features provide the fusion network with multi-level semantic features of objects.
 However, when higher-level semantic object information is added, the performance of the fusion network declines.
 This is because the detailed information contained in the deeper layers of the backbone structure shared with the detection network decreases abruptly, which may affect the fusion network's absorption of these features, thereby influencing pixel-level fusion tasks.
-This illustrates the importance of balancing the semantic information provided between the detection network and the fusion network with pixel-level information.